-^{}Please refer to the section Purchases, Switches and Redemptions - Short-term Trading Fee below on page 24.
+\Please refer to the section Purchases, Switches and Redemptions - Short-term Trading Fee above on page 25.

 Dealer Compensation

 A dealer is an investment professional, such as a broker or financial planner, who is licensed and registered to sell mutual funds.
 Steadyhand does not pay dealers any form of compensation or commission when they sell our funds to their clients.